freetonik/rakhim.org/content/blog/you-are-a-data-point.md

 1. Your personal issues don't matter.
 2. You, alone, are not valuable.
-3. You are can be easily replaced.
+3. You can be easily replaced.

 While this is a gloomy oversimplification, I believe it's important to recognize the general idea.